Citation, DOI & article data

 - may show decreased calvarial ossification

-- this may result over visualisation of fetal brain detail
+- this may result in visualization of fetal brain detail

 - the skull may deform/compress with transducer pressure